priyesh2/Wordpress_and_Drupal/README.md

   cmd : ansible-playbook -i hosts combined.yml --tag=stack,drupal

-* I have configured the DNS Records in route53
- -- Domains i have used
+* I have configured the DNS Records in route53 as a test(you can update it from the combined.vars file) -- Domains i have used

     For wordpress : wordpress.sageos.tk

     For drupal : drupal.sageos.tk

-    You can updated these values on the file combined.vars and change as per your needs

-  {THIS IS USED AS A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}
+  {THIS IS USED FOR A FLEXIBLE INSTALLATION OF DRUPAL AND WORDPRESS ON UBUNTU}

   -------------------------------------------------------------------------------
   Note : In future i will add support for other distributions